 Rising Coin Game Theory

-Rising Coin project’s main idea is to reverse the production cost attribute to be on the top of the market rather than the bottom of the market, and keep it increasing at a daily %1 rate with respect to USD, under control of smart contracts.
+Rising Coin project’s main idea is to reverse the production cost attribute to be on the top of the market rather than the bottom of the market, and keep it increasing at a daily 1% rate with respect to USD, under control of smart contracts.
 As a result, there will be a defined daily top price which the market price can not pass to the upside, but this daily top price will increase quite fast with time.

-The project will start with very small supply and the supply will increase only if there is high demand in the market.
 When market price is below the daily production cost, i.e. top price, price discovery will work in a normal way, as a balance between supply and demand; hence the price will be free to fluctuate between zero and daily production cost.
-As a result, if there is no new demand in the market, the coin supply will stay fixed, i.e. there will be no flow, which will be a positive effect on scarcity.
+If there is no new demand in the market, the coin supply will stay fixed, i.e. there will be no flow, which will be a positive effect on scarcity.

-Rising Coin production cost will start at $1 and increase %1 daily.
-The daily increase might look quite small but when it is considered on a long time frame, it will be quite high; %1 daily increase is equivalent to an increase of about 37 times per year.
+Rising Coin production cost will start at $1 and increase 1% daily.
+The daily increase might look quite small but when it is considered over a long time frame, it will be quite high; 1% daily increase is equivalent to an increase of about 37 times per year.
 As a result, the daily increase of production cost will make it harder and harder to add new supply.
 Although there is no mechanism to put a hard limit on the supply, it will be exponentially harder to add new supply as time passes; the same amount of money can increase the supply 1 / 37th of the amount it could increase it one year ago, and 1 / 1,370th of the amount it could increase it two years ago.

 To put it in another perspective, at the project start date when coin price is $1, 1 million dollars can add 1 million RC supply.
-One year later, same 1 million dollars can add about 27,000 RC supply, and another year later, 1 million dollars can add only about 730 RC supply.
+One year later, same 1 million dollars can add about 26,500 RC supply, and another year later, 1 million dollars can add only about 700 RC supply.

 We can conclude that although coin supply looks unlimited, it will be exponentially harder to add new supply as time passes.

-We expect that the Production Cost located on top of the market will have an anchoring effect on the market price of Rising Coin.
+We expect that the production cost located on top of the market will have an anchoring effect on the market price of Rising Coin.
 When price diversifies away from the production cost, loss of flow will make RC more scarce and act as an upwards push on price.